KayGeeKay/eazy-peazy/README.md

-# eazy-peazy
+# eazy_peazy
-Here you will find a few simple projects that  helped me begin this journey I've decided to upload them beacuse why not
+Here you will find a few simple projects that have helped me begin this journey I've decided to upload them beacuse why not